davebenson/doom4-walkthrough/README.md

 My strategy for the start of this fight:  Destroy the Gore Nest;  lob a grenade into the center where Imps are forming in front of you (this tends to be quite effective), do a U-Turn to find 2 Imps to blow away with Super Shotgun.
 A Mancubus has formed in the tunnel to your left:  kill it with whatever means, including Chainsaw (there's more fuel in the central area near the Gore Nest's location).

-Once the Summoner comes into existence, grab the Beserk Powerup.
+Once the Summoner comes into existence, grab the Berserk Powerup.
 In a mad rage you'll likely be able to kill nearly all the remaining demons, but focus on the hard to kill demons just in case, as possible.

 ## Mission 8: Meeting Dr Hayden